kontheocharis/notion_scheduler/README.md

 You can also run this from source by installing all the requirements (see `requirements.txt`) and running `./notion_scheduler.py -h`.

+**Tip**: the `--dry-run --log-level=verbose` option set can be really useful to see what will happen before applying changes.

 # Fields required in the Scheduled database

 The fields below are case insensitive.